How To Detect Gender In Ultrasound

 Advancements in Ultrasound Technology

 The field of ultrasound technology is continuously evolving, with new developments aimed at improving image quality, diagnostic capabilities, and overall patient experience.
 One significant trend is the increasing use of 3D and 4D ultrasound.
-Unlike traditional 2D ultrasound, which provides flat, cross-sectional images, 3D ultrasound creates a three-dimensional reconstruction of the fetus, allowing for a more detailed view of its anatomy.
+That said, unlike traditional 2D ultrasound, which provides flat, cross-sectional images, 3D ultrasound creates a three-dimensional reconstruction of the fetus, allowing for a more detailed view of its anatomy.
 4D ultrasound takes this a step further by adding the dimension of time, showing real-time movement of the fetus.

 Non-Invasive Prenatal Testing (NIPT)